GoyalLab/SingletCodeWebsite/docs/singletCodePackageVignette.rst

 of UMIs associated with that barcode and cell ID combination.
 You can download a sample input sheet `here <https://github.com/GoyalLab/SingletCodeWebsite/raw/main/source/dataVignette/singletCodePackageVignetteData.zip>`_.
 It is a subset of data from
 Jiang Et al and details about it are described in the singletCode paper in detail.
-This folder contains the input sheet (in inpitFiles) along with test output files you can compare to(in outputFiles).
+This folder contains the input sheet (in inputFiles) along with test output files you can compare to(in outputFiles).

 Install singletCode package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~